anan-123/anan-123.github.io/_projects/5-language-mistakes.md

 date: 2021-11-30

 ---

-An automated IoT based water level monitoring system using HC-SR04 Ultrasonic sensor.
+• Led a team of five members in developing an automated IoT-based water level monitoring system using the HC-SR04 Ultrasonic distance sensor.
+• Designed and implemented a dynamic dashboard using MySQL, Django, React, and OM2M server.